u-cha/currency_exchange/README.md

 GET currencies/ - returns a list of available currencies.
 GET currency/<currency code> - return concrete currency if it exists.
 POST currencies/ - posts a new currency or returns code 409 if it exists already.
+DELETE currencies/ - deletes a currency by code or returns 404 if it is not found.

 # Stack